Mission & Need

-One in roughly every 125 babies in the UK has a heart problem – that’s more than 3,000 newborns each year.
+One in roughly every 125 babies in the UK has a heart problem – that’s around 6,000 newborns each year.
 But fewer than half of those are spotted during pregnancy and, in some parts of the UK, detection rates are as low as 1 in 4.

 That means around 1,000 newborns leave hospital every year with no one realising they have a life-threatening heart condition.

 Serious heart conditions are the most common and deadly congenital birth defect – responsible for 40% of all deaths from congenital anomalies and 1 in every 13 infant deaths in the UK.

 In too many cases, these heart problems aren’t detected until after the baby has tragically passed away – meaning they never had a chance of survival.